RamiMohammedSeid/Meda-Lang/community/README.md

 ## How to use
-Change the medappl.cleverapps.io to the domain you hosted by cleverapps, currently we only support cleverapps
+Change the medappl.cleverapps.io to the domain you hosted by cleverapps, currently we only support clever cloud